tianhao22/backdoor-detector/README.md

 ## II.
 Data
    1. Download the validation and test datasets from [here](https://drive.google.com/drive/folders/1Rs68uH8Xqa4j6UxG53wzD0uyI8347dSq?usp=sharing) and store them under `data/` directory.
+   2. Also create a file called 'lab3' in your google drive, and store the data in that file.
-   2. The dataset contains images from YouTube Aligned Face Dataset.
+   3. The dataset contains images from YouTube Aligned Face Dataset.
 We retrieve 1283 individuals and split into validation and test datasets.
-   3. bd_valid.h5 and bd_test.h5 contains validation and test images with sunglasses trigger respectively, that activates the backdoor for bd_net.h5.
+   4. bd_valid.h5 and bd_test.h5 contains validation and test images with sunglasses trigger respectively, that activates the backdoor for bd_net.h5.

 ## III.
 Evaluating the Backdoored Model
    1. The DNN architecture used to train the face recognition model is the state-of-the-art DeepID network.